Before taking legal action against someone, you usually have to give that person a formal written notice. You do this by sending a demand letter.

 What should the letter say?
 Do you always have to send one?
-If you get one, how do you respond?
+If you receive one, how do you respond?

-This article explains what a demand letter is, situations when you have to send one, why it can be a good idea to send one even if it is not required and situations when the law says a person is automatically in default.
+This article on Demand Letters explains what a demand letter is, the situations when you have to send one, why it can be a good idea to send one even if it is not required and situations when the law says a person is automatically notified (so a demand letter is unnecessary).

 - Who can write a demand letter?